 - Clean all hardware hinges and handles, shelves, and cabinets

 - Removal of all remaining trash and debris (although your contractor should have removed most of this as part of the contract)

-If you’re trying to decide whether to tackle clean up after a renovation yourself or to outsource it to the experts, ask the following questions:
+If you’re deciding whether to clean up after a renovation yourself or to outsource it, ask yourself these questions:

 - Do you have the energy and time?